-To get rid of unnecessary old conversations, unwanted SMS, or clean up your device, you may want to remove the old messages.
-To simplify iOS devices lets you schedule the auto-deletion of texts and its media.
-Want to know how to do it?
-Let me show how you can enable automatic old message removal on iPhone and iPad.
+To get rid of unnecessary old conversations, unwanted SMS, or clean up your device, you may want to remove any old messages.
+Here’s how you can enable automatic old message removal on iPhone and iPad.

-- How to Automatically Delete Older Messages from iPhone and iPad
+- How to automatically delete older messages from iPhone and iPad

-- Disable Auto-Delete Old Messages on iPhone and iPad
+- Disable auto-delete old messages on iPhone and iPad

-How to Automatically Delete Older Messages from iPhone and iPad
+How to automatically delete older messages from iPhone and iPad

-- Under MESSAGE HISTORY, tap on Keep Messages.
+- Under MESSAGE HISTORY, tap Keep Messages.

-- Tap on Delete to confirm.
+- Tap Delete to confirm.

-Disable Auto-Delete Old Messages on iPhone and iPad
+Disable auto-delete old messages on iPhone and iPad

-Open the Settings app and tap on Messages.
-Tap on Keep Messages and choose Forever.
+Open Settings and tap Messages.
+Tap Keep Messages and choose Forever.

 Finally, this auto-delete option will only work for regular SMS and iMessages.
-Third-party chat conversations like those from WhatsApp, Viber, Skype, etc. won’t be affected.
+Third-party chat conversations like those from WhatsApp, Viber, Skype, etc., won’t be affected.